 •Player 2: Space

-The Boxhead 2 is definitely a game worth giving a try, even if you aren’t much inclined to action based game play.
+The Boxhead 2 is definitely a game worth giving a try just like 2048 cupcakes, even if you aren’t much inclined to action-based gameplay.
 It boasts heaps of cartoon violence, and it’s similarly blood animated.
 Therefore, viewer discretion is highly recommended.